-1) The site shall not be occupied by any persons other than gypsies and travellers as defined in Annex 1 to the DCLG Planning Policy for Traveller Sites.

-Reason: In recognition of the terms of the application, and because an uncontrolled use of the land would be unacceptably detrimental to the character and amenities of the area.

-2) No more than one static caravan and one touring caravan shall be stationed on the site at any one time.

-Reason: In recognition of the terms of the application, and because an uncontrolled use of the land would be unacceptably detrimental to the character and amenities of the area.
+- (1) The site shall not be occupied by any persons other than gypsies and travellers as defined in Annex 1 to the DCLG Planning Policy for Traveller Sites. - Reasons: In recognition of the terms of the application, and because an uncontrolled use of the land would be unacceptably detrimental to the character and amenities of the area. - (2) No more than two static caravans and two touring caravans shall be stationed on the site at any one time. - Reasons: In recognition of the terms of the application, and because an uncontrolled use of the land would be unacceptably detrimental to the character and amenities of the area.

-3) The site shall only be used for residential purposes and it shall not be used for any business, industrial or commercial use.
-In this regard no open storage of plant, products or waste may take place on the land, no vehicle over 3.5 tonnes and no more than one 3.5 tonne vehicle shall be stationed, parked or stored on the land.
+(3) The site shall only be used for residential purposes and it shall not be used for any business, industrial or commercial use.
+In this regard no open storage of plant, products or waste may take place on the land and no vehicle over 3.5 tonnes shall be stationed, parked or stored on the land.

-Reason: In recognition of the terms of the application, and because an uncontrolled use of the land would be unacceptably detrimental to the character and amenities of the area.
+Reasons: In recognition of the terms of the application, and because an uncontrolled use of the land would be unacceptably detrimental to the character and amenities of the area.

-4) No floodlighting, security lighting or other external lighting shall be installed or operated at the site, other than in accordance with details that have first been submitted to and agreed in writing by the Local Planning Authority.
+(4) No floodlighting, security lighting or other external lighting shall be installed or operated at the site, other than in accordance with details that have first been submitted to and agreed in writing by the Local Planning Authority.

-Reason: In the interests of preventing light pollution.
+Reasons: In the interests of preventing light pollution.

-5) The access details shown on the approved plans shall be maintained in accordance with these details.
+(5) The access details shown on the approved plans shall be maintained in accordance with these details.

-Reason: In the interests of highway safety and convenience.
+Reasons: In the interests of highway safety and convenience.